Alamance Regional Charitable Foundation Board of Directors

 Lori moved to Alamance County in 1993 with her husband, Dan.
 They own a professional janitorial company, Seiler Services Inc., which is a certified historically under-utilized woman-owned business.
 Lori serves as president and handles all aspects of daily operations.

 She is a member of the General Federation of Women’s Clubs of North Carolina and has served on its Executive Committee, Board of Directors and Board of Trustees.
 Lori is a member of the Burlington Woman’s Club, a founding member of the Greater Alamance Woman’s Club and a past member of the Burlington Junior Woman’s Club.
 She has served on the Alamance Chamber Executive Committee and Board of Directors (2016 board chair) as well as the United Way board and The Alamance Arts board.
+She was also a 2021 Belle of the Ball participant.

 Prior to moving to Alamance County, Lori pursued her passion of travel and worked as a travel agent for many years.
 Her passion is still traveling and she loves planning new adventures for herself, family and friends.
 She was born in California, raised in Oklahoma and attended Tulsa Community College and Bakersfield College.